marekq/marek.rocks/README.md

 Installation
 ------------

-Configure the environment variables of the Lambda function as follows;
+Create a Python 3.6 function with Lambda and configure the environment variables of the Lambda function as follows;

 ![alt tag](https://raw.githubusercontent.com/marekq/marek.rocks/master/docs/2.png)

+In addition, run 'pip install aws-xray-sdk -t .' in the local directory in order to install the X-Ray Python dependancies.

 Contact